IsaacCheng9/machine-learning-in-chess/docs/Meeting Minutes/M7 - Expanding Draft of Literature Review.md

 - Added Development section and finished a full draft.
 - Added some new subsections for Preliminary Research.
 ## Feedback
+- Online resources are fine to use, especially for figures
+- Any academic paper is suitable for use – peer-reviewed isn't necessary
+- Project specification section is good so far
 - Success criteria mostly in the evaluation
 	- Mention that we'll be evaluating them at a later point at the end of Development
 	- Examples of evaluation would be: